pwr4exp: Power Analysis for Experimental Designs

 #> trt:hour 14 86.055 0.05 0.38500

-Statistical power for treatment difference at each hour:
+Statistical power for treatment differences at each time point:

 #> $`hour = 1`